elronbandel/2026/_posts/2026-04-27-general-agent-evaluation.md

 ---
 layout: distill
 title: "Ready For General Agents?
 Let's Test It."
-description: General-purpose agents are emerging and can potentially scale to many environments.
-However, current evaluation solutions do not measure performance across environments—a core requirement for true generality.We outline the key challenges for cross-environment testing and lay out a path toward an evaluation framework to guide the development of general agents.
+description: General-purpose agents are emerging, promising seamless deployment across domains.
+However, we currently do not measure their adaptability to diverse, unseen settings—a core requirement for true generality.
+We outline the key challenges and chart a path toward a unified evaluation framework designed to guide the development of general agents.

 date: 2026-04-27
 future: true